snowplow/documentation/docs/understanding-your-pipeline/canonical-event/index.md

 </TabItem>
 <TabItem value="bq" label="BigQuery">

-The unstructured event is not part of the standard `atomic.events` columns, it is instead a `RECORD` type column with the name of the schema and the full version number.
+The self-describing event is not part of the standard `atomic.events` columns, it is instead a `RECORD` type column with the name of the schema and the full version number.
 The fields in this record will be determined by the JSON schema defined for the event in advance, converted to snake case.
 Users can query fields in the self-describing event by extracting them using

 ```sql
 select